What we’re about

 From the north, drive south on Highway 101 to the Manuel T. Freitas Parkway exit.
 Turn left onto Manuel T. Freitas Pkwy and follow it over the highway, then go left to stay on the Manuel T. Freitas Pkwy and make an immediate right onto Civic Center Drive.
 Follow Civic Center Drive past the Lagoon Park and then turn left onto Matthew Hymel Drive, just after Lagoon Park.
 This will look like a big parking lot.
 Follow the road to the end of the parking lot and park.
 There is a gate in the fence on the north, walk through the gate and the nursery will be on your right.

-See attached map for parking and walking directions.
+See attached map or Google Maps link above for parking and walking directions.

 Please: